 Ulcerative colitis (UC) is a type of inflammatory bowel disease that can cause varying levels of pain.

 UC is caused by chronic, long-term inflammation that leads to open sores known as ulcers in the innermost lining of your colon, or large intestine, and rectum.
 Having a higher level of pain can be a sign that the disease is flaring up or even getting worse.

-How much inflammation you have in your colon and where this inflammation is located usually determines where you’re most likely to feel pain.
-Abdominal cramping and mild to severe pain in both the abdomen and rectum are common.
-The pain may be long-lasting, or it may fade when the inflammation recedes.
+How much inflammation you have in your colon and where it’s located can determine where you’re likely to feel pain.
+This pain may include abdominal cramping and mild to severe pain in the abdomen and rectum.
+The pain may be long-lasting or it may fade when the inflammation recedes.

 Long periods of remission between flare-ups are common.
 During remission, your symptoms may decrease or disappear completely.

 People with mild UC may experience pressure and cramping.
 As the disease progresses, as inflammation and ulcers in your colon increase, the pain may manifest as feelings of gripping or extreme pressure that tightens and releases over and over again.